aadeshpathak/model-version-1/context.md

   - UUID - Unique identifier generation

 ## Current Status
-The app is fully functional with professional UI/UX, complete mobile refactoring, real-time updates, complete approval workflow, and **Razorpay test mode payment gateway integration**.
-All syntax errors have been resolved and the development server runs successfully.
+The app is fully functional with professional UI/UX, complete mobile refactoring, real-time updates, complete approval workflow, and **Frinext payment gateway integration with payment waiting screen and cancel option**.
+All syntax errors have been resolved, React hooks order violation fixed, and the development server runs successfully.
 Desktop views remain unchanged while mobile has been completely redesigned with modern app-like interface.
-Payment gateway is currently in test mode with full Cash/Online payment functionality - will be switched to live mode soon.
+Payment gateway includes Cash (instant) and Online (UPI) payment options with automatic transaction tracking, late fee calculation, and receipt generation.
+UroPay has been completely removed for streamlined single-gateway approach.